liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/06-importing-packages.markdown

 # Importing Packages [](id=importing-packages)

-A module can use packages [exported](/develop/reference/-/knowledge_base/7-0/exporting-packages) by other modules.
-When a module has package dependencies assigned to its `Import-Package` header, the OSGi framework finds other registered modules that export them and wires them to the importing module.
+Your modules will often need to use Java classes from packages [exported](/develop/reference/-/knowledge_base/7-0/exporting-packages) by other modules.
+When a module is set up to import, the OSGi framework finds other registered modules that export the needed packages and wires them to the importing module.
 At run time, the importing module gets the class from the wired module that exports the class's package.

-For a module to gain access to external classes, it must specify the `Import-Package` OSGi manifest header with a comma-separated list of the Java packages for those classes.
+For this to happen, a module must specify the `Import-Package` OSGi manifest header with a comma-separated list of the Java packages it needs.
 For example, if a module needs classes from the `javax.portlet` and `com.liferay.portal.kernel.util` packages, it must specify them like so:

     Import-Package: javax.portlet,com.liferay.portal.kernel.util